-Wichita is a Northern Caddoan language spoken near Anadarko in western Oklahoma.
-In 2008 there was one native speaker of Wichita, Doris McLemore, and 3 other speakers.
-Doris died in August 2016.
-Efforts are being made to teach and document the language in a partnership between the Wichita tribe and the University of Colorado, Boulder.
+Wichita is a Northern Caddoan language that was spoken near Anadarko in western Oklahoma.
+The last known native speaker of Wichita, Doris McLemore, died in August 2016.
+Efforts are being made to revive the language in a partnership between the Wichita tribe and the University of Colorado, Boulder.

 Wichita is a tonal language with high and low tones.
 The high tone is indicated with an acute accent (á).
 The low tone is unmarked.